 Avoid Tight Clothing

 While these home methods may help, nothing can take the place of seeking professional medical treatments for varicose veins.
 When you come to Dr. Omar Abu-Bakr, you will be getting the best varicose vein treatment possible in London.
-Dr. Abu-Bakr is the very first UK surgeon to utilise HIFU (High-Intensity Focused Ultrasound) SONOVEIN S treatment.
-During your consultation, you will be provided with a thorough explanation of the various treatments that are available, and you will have all your concerns and questions answered.
+Dr. Abu-Bakr is the very first UK surgeon to utilize HIFU (High-Intensity Focused Ultrasound) SONOVEIN S treatment.
+During your consultation, we’ll explain available treatments and answer all your questions about treating varicose veins.

 To learn more about Dr. Abu-Bakr and the latest treatments available at our clinics, contact us today for varicose vein treatment in London.